Adversarial Prediction of Radiotherapy Treatment Machine Parameters: Results

 \subsection{Plan Quality Overview Via Dose Volume Histograms}

 The cumulative dose volume histogram (DVH) depicts the fraction of a structure's voxels receiving dose greater than or equal to the dose on the horizontal axis.
-Fig. 4 displays the DVHs for all the targets and OARs for the minimum-MALD Study 4, Epoch 16 model described in Figs. 2 and 3.
+Fig. 2 displays the DVHs for a target and four OARs for the three plans for a test patient.
 The OAR DVHs occupy the lower left of the figure and the target DVH curves are at the upper right.
-The CycleGAN DVHs are the solid lines and the ground truth plan's DVHs are the dashed lines.
-In Fig. 4 the CycleGAN and ground truth OARs are nearly conincident while the target DVHs show close agreement.
-This pattern of OAR and target DVH agreement was observed for all the low-MALD models.
+The plans are the clinical (ground truth) plan (solid curves), the 3D U-Net plan (heavy dashed curves), and the 3D cGAN plan (light dashed curves).
+The target is the PTV2 (violet) and the OARs are bladder (yellow), rectum (green), left femur (blue), and right femur (orange).
+OAR sparing is a high priority and here the two network plans closely match the clinical plan's OAR DVHs for all four OARs, though the rectum at high dose ($>$5500 cGy) is better spared (lower volume-\% at dose) by the clinical plan.
+The differences in PTV2 DVH shape indicate the predicted dose will be less homogeneous than the clinical plan and with less-steep dose gradients.
+Achieving the prescribed dose in the target with sharpest-possible dose reduction outside the target is illustrated by the clinical DVH with its sharp "shoulder" and nearly vertical descent at the prescribed dose (6000cGy).